-2013 Program Plan
+2015 SPARC Program Plan

 What is SPARC?

 SPARC is a catalyst for action.
-Its pragmatic agenda focuses on collaborating with other stakeholders to stimulate the emergence of new scholarly communication norms, practices and policies that leverage the networked digital environment, expand the dissemination of research findings, and reduce financial pressures on libraries.
+Our pragmatic agenda focuses on collaborating with stakeholders to encourage the emergence of new scholarly communication norms, practices and policies that leverage the networked digital environment, expand the dissemination of research findings, and reduce financial pressures on libraries.

 SPARC’s work centers on three key program areas: